bloominstituteoftechnology/auth-iii/README.md

 * `yarn start` to run nodemon over the server file.

 The three endpoints that are included are:

-Take a tour of this repository.
-Get familiar with the chosen file structure. _Notice_ we have a few directories here. `controllers` `models` `routes` and `services`.
-You can think of each of those this way.

-* `controllers` - the code that interfaces between our routes and

 ## `[POST] /api/users`